NTU-FRELab/fish-flow/README.md

 3. Missing data codes: None

 4. Variable List
-  * Transect: survey transects at each site.
+  * Transect: Survey transects at each site.
 The first four characters represented the survey sites, while the last two characters represented the transect 1 to 5 at the corresponding sites.
 The abbreviations of sites:
     | Abbreviation | Full name       |
     |--------------|-----------------|
     | Fenn         | Fenniaolin      |